luvnyen/gdp-labs-weekly-report-generator/README.md

 ### Converting Markdown to Formatted Text

+Before converting your Markdown to properly format text in Google Docs, ensure that the Markdown option is enabled:

+1. In Google Docs, navigate to **Tools** > **Preferences**.
+2. Check the option to **Enable Markdown**.
+3. Click **OK** to save your changes.

-After syncing your report to Google Docs, you can convert the plain Markdown to properly formatted text:
+After enabling Markdown, follow these steps to convert your plain Markdown to formatted text:

 1. In Google Docs, press **Ctrl + A** to select all content
 2. Press **Ctrl + X** to cut the content